 Wanting to change the system and assist in broader societal transformation, Alex received his Ph.D. in Political Science and became a full time professor of public and business administration, including graduate program head.
 In addition to grooming students to become the new vanguard – leaders more aware of the greater need for Meaning throughout society – Alex also served as an advisor to governments to affect policy change, including service to the White House under three presidents and the commissioner of the U.S. Food and Drug Administration.
 With his passion for exploring innovative and meaningful solutions to public policy and management issues, Alex also was privileged to be named one of the initial faculty evaluators for the Innovations in American Government Awards Program at the John F. Kennedy School of Government, Harvard University.

 Transitioning to the private sector, Alex joined The Innovation Group and led the development of its government innovation practice.
 During this time, he deepened his understanding of how people and societies can realize their full potential through Meaning by connecting with Viktor Frankl (world-renowned psychiatrist, existential philosopher, survivor of the Nazi concentration camps, and author of the classic bestseller, Man’s Search for Meaning).
-At Dr. Frankl’s personal urging, Alex wrote Prisoners of Our Thoughts, now an international bestseller available in over 20 languages, and a recently-released, revised and expanded third edition.
+At Dr. Frankl’s personal urging, Alex wrote Prisoners of Our Thoughts, now an international bestseller available in over 23 languages, multiple formats, and a revised and expanded third edition.
 Importantly, Prisoners of Our Thoughts has been named one of the "100 Best Meaning of Life Books of All Time" by Bookauthority, regarded as the world's leading site for book recommendations by thought leaders.

 As a key component of his own personal journey to Meaning, Alex reconnected with his Greek roots.
 Traveling throughout Greece, he gained a deeper understanding of how people found Meaning in their everyday lives despite being surrounded by economic and social crises.
 This learning was captured in the award-winning book on the human quest for Meaning, The OPA!
 Way: Finding Joy & Meaning in Everyday Life & Work, which is uniquely inspired by and grounded in Greek philosophy, mythology, and culture.